dixonandmoe/tessarray/README.md

     timingFunction: 'ease-in',
     delay: 0
   },
   // Options for container transition.
-Used once initial dimensions for
+Used once when initial dimensions for
   // each box are loaded.

   flickr: {}
-  // pass in flickr justified layout options
+  // Pass in your Justified Layout options that differ from the defaults });
-});
 ```
-A complete list of Flickr's Justified Layout options can be found [here.](http://flickr.github.io/justified-layout)
+A complete list of Flickr's Justified Layout options and defaults can be found [here.](http://flickr.github.io/justified-layout)

 ## License
 Open Source Licensed under the MIT license.